-Our people live in suburbs and settlements dispersed over a large geographical area with unique needs.
+Our people live in suburbs and settlements dispersed over a large geographical area.
 There's a spirit of self-reliance.
 Community volunteers run many services.
 How we engage and provide support needs to be tailored to meet the needs of our distinct communities.